sanyexieai/dcmfx/docs/src/introduction.md

 DCMfx is a novel free-software DICOM implementation that provides a range of tools and libraries licensed under the [AGPLv3](./license).

-Currently available are a CLI tool, an extension for popular IDEs, and re-usable DICOM libraries for a range of programming languages.
+These currently include a CLI tool, an extension for popular IDEs, and re-usable DICOM libraries for a range of programming languages.

 ---